ValdryanIvandito/cardano-script-compiling-guide/compiling-aiken-script-eng.md

 # Introduction

-This is documentation that gives you a step-by-step guide on how to compile a Aiken script into UPLC.
-If you successfully compile the script, look at plutus.json file and there is compiledCode, which is a CBOR that part of UPLC and it can be used on-chain.
+This documentation provides a simplified, step-by-step guide on how to compile an Aiken script into UPLC.
+After you successfully compile the script, run _'aiken blueprint convert'_ in the terminal.
+You will see UPLC, which has a CBOR format that will be used on-chain.

 # Step by step

 In this documentation, there are two methods to set up the environment.
 We can use [demeter.run](https://demeter.run/) or our local machine, choose one.

-## Setup Environment
+## Step-1 Setup Environment

 ### On Demeter